Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Curiosity is the most powerful thing you own.
-Imagination is a force that can actually manifest a reality."
+> "It is not how much we have, but how much we enjoy, that makes happiness."
-> — **James Cameron**
+> — **Charles Spurgeon**

 ---